The most famous Cwm Gwaun valley resident

 The Cwm Gwaun valley is long and winding, bordered by woodland on each side and in the middle a silver river burbles away.

-A handful of houses cling to the steep sides, and down a small unsuspecting road the Dyffryn Arms rests.
+A handful of houses cling to the steep sides, and down a small unsuspecting road, the Dyffryn Arms rests.
 A pub on the outside, but inside, the home of Bessie- the wonderful landlady.
-She has been serving the best bass beer in Pembrokeshire since she was 20, 66 years ago now, from a hatch in her front room.
+She has been serving the best bass beer in Pembrokeshire since she was 20 from a hatch in her front room.
 Famous with visitors and locals alike, the pub has been in her family since 1840.

 When we arrive, the room is full of cheer, it is the day after Hen Galan, New Year’s day celebrated here on the 13th of January according to the Julian Calendar still followed in this particular valley.

 Oh it’s like Christmas, we have a bit of food and a drink and sing song!

 Well into her eighties, she’s still lighting the fire, interested in what everyone is doing.
 When we get up to ask for a drink, her son in law serves us from the hatch, from a jug collected from the single barrel.
 She says, ‘I’ve got lovely beer here, proper beer.
 Not these other pubs- those drinks are 60 per cent fizz.’